csdavidson/dnd5e_tactician_class/Tactician.md

 *7th level Frontline Commander feature*

 At 7th level, you gain access to another class of Sidekick: the Expert, to fill open Sidekick slots.

+### Combat Maneuvers
+*7th level Frontline Commander feature*

+You learn three maneuvers of your choice from among those available to the *Battle Master* archetype in the Fighter class.
+If a maneuver you use requires your target to make a saving throw to resist the maneuver's effects, the saving throw DC equals `8 + your proficiency bonus + your Intelligence modifier`.

+**Superiority Dice**
+You have four superiority dice, which are d8s.
+A superiority die is expended when you use it.
+You regain all of your expended superiority dice when you finish a short or long rest.

+You gain another superiority die at 11th level and one more at 15th level.

 ---
 ## Magister